egalli64/pyco/README.md

     Dynamic typing and None
 ### 2 - The string data type
     Literal string, f-string, r-string
-    Iterable and iterator
+    String as iterable - accessed by iterator (for-in) String as immutable sequence: operator [], method index(), operator in Slicing on string (immutable sequences)
-    Sequence: operators, statements, builtin functions, and methods Slicing on sequences
+    Concatenation and repetition by + and *
-    String methods
+    Some commonly used string methods
 ### 3 - Numeric types
     bool, int, float
     Cast to a numeric type